 On this blog I share research findings, writing tips, and lessons learned about the fiction writing process.
 This page summarizes what you can expect to find on The Purgery.
 But first, here is a little more on what I’m all about:

 I believe the lessons we learn from history and through human connectivity empower our fiction to change the world.

 I started this blog with a couple of burning questions:

-- How do storytellers spin fiction from fact in a way that embodies truth and influences a reader’s worldview?
+- How do storytellers spin fiction from fact in a way that embodies truth and impacts a reader’s worldview?

-- How are men and women today really so different from all the men and women who lived and died before us?
+- How are humans today different from all the humans who lived and died before us?

 - What does it take to become successful at writing, publishing, and promoting a work of historical fiction?